Kolej DPAH Abdillah: Admission

-Extracurricular achievements
+Student activities

-The school has been competitive in the Young Entrepreneurs Program, and it won several national awards in 2002 and 2005, defeating other schools in Malaysia, two of which are MCKK and Victoria Institution.
+The school has been competitive in the Young Entrepreneurs Program, and it won several national awards in 2002 and 2005, defeating other schools in Malaysia, two of which are Malay College Kuala Kangsar and Victoria Institution.

 Debate and public speaking

-Kolej DPAH Abdillah produced great orators in 1980, winning the Chief Minister's Cup Malay Debate Championship.
-The person in-charge of the Bahasa Malaysia debate team, (Cikgu Bhaludin Salleh) has resigned and opened a well known tuition centre named Pusat Bimbingan Karya.
+Abdillah College produced great orators in 1980, winning the Chief Minister's Cup Malay Debate Championship.
+The person in-charge of the Malay language debate team, (Cikgu Bhaludin Salleh) has resigned and opened a well known tuition centre named Pusat Bimbingan Karya.

-It was the year 2006 when Kolej DPAH Abdillah won the Sarawak Bahasa Melayu Parliamentary Style Debate.
+It was the year 2006 when Abdillah College won the Sarawak Bahasa Melayu Parliamentary Style Debate.
 Under the guidance of Cikgu Zaidi and Cikgu Maimunah, the team placed second in the National (Borneo) Bahasa Melayu Parliamentary Style Debate which was held in Labuan.

-In 2005, Kolej DPAH Abdillah won the State-level Royal Cup Speech Competition and its representative, Junnyaruin Barat was selected to represent Sarawak in national-level competition.
+In 2005, Abdillah College won the State-level Royal Cup Speech Competition and its representative, Junnyaruin Barat was selected to represent Sarawak in national-level competition.

-In 2008, the English Debate team under the guidance of Madam Maria Tan trained with the Debate Team of UiTM Sarawak.
+In 2008, the English Debate team under the guidance of Madam Maria Tan trained with the Debate Team of Universiti Teknologi MARA (UiTM) Sarawak.
 UiTM Sarawak was the Borneo Cup Debating Tournament champion for 2006 and 2008, as well as one of the finalists in the Vice-Chancellor Cup Debating Championship in 2007 which was held in Shah Alam.
-The Kolej Abdillah-UiTM collaboration was funded by the Parents-Teachers Association.
+The Abdillah College-UiTM collaboration was funded by the Parents-Teachers Association.
 The representatives for the year's English Debate was Nalisha Laila [first speaker], Nor Shafiqah [second speaker], Aliff Farhan [third speaker] and Ajibah [reserve].

 In 2013, the English Debate team won the Inter-School English Parliamentary Style Debate Competition, Divisional Level.
 The competition was hosted by SMK Bau.
 The team then placed 2nd-runner-up in the State level competition held in Limbang.
 In the same year, the debate team consisting of Joshua Chew [first speaker], Nor Atikah [second speaker] and Azeem Abadi [third speaker] emerged as champions in the Kenyalang Debate Muda Tournament organised by UiTM, Kota Samarahan.
 Azeem Abadi was awarded the Best Debater in the finals while Joshua Chew was awarded Third Best Speaker of the tournament.
-Kolej DPAH Abdillah's English Debate team was also the Champion for the National ICT Security Debate : CyberSAFE Challenge Trophy Sarawak Zone.
+Abdillah College's English Debate team was also the Champion for the National ICT Security Debate : CyberSAFE Challenge Trophy Sarawak Zone.
 The team represented Sarawak at the National level, making it to 3rd place.